hollowdll/hakjdb/docs/api.md

 [Link to the protobuf definitions](../api/v0/serverpb/server.proto)

-ServerService provides server-related RPCs.
+ServerService provides RPCs related to the server.

-Common gRPC metadata for this service's RPCs:
-- `password`: The server password.
-Used for authentication if the server is password protected.

 ## DBService